Nintendo mobile games: Nintendo Switch Parental Controls

-Nintendo Switch Online
+Nintendo Switch App

 While the Nintendo Switch has various online and networking functionalities, Nintendo elected to use a separate mobile app, Nintendo Switch Online, for features such as in-game voice chat, adding friends, and managing of the Switch Online subscription service to access more advanced features.
 According to Fils-Aimé, they wanted to use a mobile app for these features so that players could take advantage of their existing mobile devices that are already geared for aspects like voice chat, and to eliminate some of the latency problems that players may encounter if they were playing the Switch in its handheld mode.
 The app was released in July 2017 in some countries.
 The app was soft-launched in July 2017, alongside the release of Splatoon 2.
 A full version of the app was released in September 2018.

+In 2025, the app was rebranded to Nintendo Switch App, and allowed for non-membership focused features such as an in-depth friends list and viewing screenshots taken on the user's Nintendo Switch 2.

 WeChat

 Although the Nintendo Switch officially launched in mainland China in December 2019 in partnership with Tencent, Switch units officially distributed in mainland China lack support for the Nintendo Account log in system, which is required to use the Nintendo Switch's Parental Controls and Switch Online mobile apps as available in other markets.
 However, Tencent replaced Nintendo's online services with their own WeChat log in system integrated into the Chinese Nintendo Switch system software.
 Consequently, Tencent embedded additional widgets, or "mini programs", to their WeChat mobile app to give Chinese Nintendo Switch users an alternative method for support functionality such as remote parental controls and eShop pay support, as well as game-specific functions, such as the ability to track play statistics for Ring Fit Adventure.